 Where: Registration is online and preliminary competition rounds take place remotely, which means children with all types of schedules can participate!

-Prize: Grand Prize has been $5,000 STEM grant, national recognition, and each team member receives their own Dash Robot.
+Prize: Grand Prize is $5,000 in STEM products from the Wonder Workshop, national recognition, and each team member receives their own Dash Robot.

 Get involved: https://www.makewonder.com/en/robotics-competition/